The World's Finest Assassin Gets Reincarnated in Another World as an Aristocrat: Characters

 The second child and son of Cian and Esri, who is actually the Assassin reincarnated by the Goddess.
 Lugh is the designated heir of the House of Tuatha Dé, taught in both the arts of medicine and assassination by his father.
 His older sibling is deceased.
 He is tasked by the Goddess with the job of killing the Hero after he defeats the Demon Lord as a prophecy revealed that the Hero, drunk on power, would destroy the world himself after defeating the Demon Lord.

-Later in the story, Lugh ended up with four fiancées; Dia, Tarte, Maha and Epona.
+Later in the story, Lugh ended up with three fiancées; Dia, Tarte, Maha.